P047F

 7. 7

-If electrical checks pass and mechanical binding is cleared, check whether the ECM requires a throttle relearn procedure.
+If electrical checks pass and mechanical binding is cleared, verify whether the ECM requires a throttle relearn procedure.

 Vehicles where we've handled P047F